Endoscopic pituitary surgery (transsphenoidal)

 What happens during surgery?

-There are 6 steps of the procedure.
-The operation generally takes 2 to 3 hours.
+There are 6 steps of the procedure, which generally takes 2 to 3 hours.

 Step 1: prepare the patient